POETSII/tinsel/README.md

 message-passing architecture designed for FPGA clusters.
 It is being developed as part of the [POETS Project](https://poets-project.org/about) (Partially Ordered Event Triggered Systems).
-This manual describes the tinsel architecture and associated APIs.
-If you're a POETS Partner, you can access a machine running tinsel in the
+This manual describes the Tinsel architecture and associated APIs.
+If you're a POETS Partner, you can access a machine running Tinsel in the
 [POETS Cloud](https://github.com/POETSII/poets-cloud).

 ## Release Log